PhD, Emeritus Professor

 My research focuses on the taxonomy and systematics of the tropical Diving beetles.
 Furthermore I study the taxonomy, systematics, distribution and ecology of the aquatic leaf-beetle genus Macroplea.
-I am in charge of the keeping of the Finnish Coleoptera collection of the museum.

 During my almost 40 year career as scientist in the Zoological museum my main interest has been in the Diving beetles.
 Most effort has been laid on the tropical and subtropical regions on both side of the Equator.
 The first 20 years were spent on the taxonomy and systematics of Hydroporinae in Africa including Madagascar.
 Besides the focus on the African fauna I, at the same time worked with various genera occurring in Australia, in the Far East or the Oriental region and in the Americas.
 Finally, my studies resulted in a revision of the Hydroporinae in the Ethiopic region, which contains about 1000 species.